 Harbors Cat Repellent is a great choice if you want to feel good about your purchase, but it’s simply not powerful enough to warrant a higher ranking here.

 Nature’s Mace certainly sounds intimidating, although you may be a bit leery about the idea of macing your cat.
-Fortunately — or not, depending on your point of view — it’s not nearly as powerful as actual mace.
+Fortunately, it’s not nearly as powerful as actual mace.

-Each 40-oz. bottle has enough liquid to protect 1,000 sq. ft. of yard, so there’s plenty to go around.
+Each 40-ounce bottle has enough liquid to protect 1,000 square feet of yard, so there’s plenty to go around.
 However, you’ll likely need to really soak any area that you want to keep your kitty away from, so you might not get that much distance out of it.

 It can be used indoors or out, although you won’t want to spray it on your grass, as it has a tendency to kill plants.
 This also limits its utility in gardens, so you’re better off going with something else if you’re trying to protect your tomatoes.

 The smell is also atrocious, so you may not want to spray it all over your house.
 You’d think that cinnamon would be a pleasant scent, but this is far too pungent.
 Your cat likely won’t mind it as much as you do, though.
 It also tends to leave a residue.

 The name might seem foreboding, but Nature’s Mace isn’t powerful enough to discourage your cat for long.
 However, it may keep you out of the area that you spray, so that’s something.